Managing International Relations

 There are two parts to the Managing International Relations course:

 1) an introductory unit delivered via MOOC (Massive Online Open Course)

-Those who choose to take part only in Part 2 will be given access to all the materials delivered via MOOC in Part 1.
+Those who choose to enroll in Part 2 (September) will be given access also to all the materials delivered via MOOC in Part 1.

 Part One (MOOC) will provide:

 Introduction – Managing international relations

 What is the profile of a manager in international relations?
 What knowledge and skills are needed to manage international relations?

 Module 1 - International scenario of the 21st century

 How is the international context changing and what are the main challenges we are facing?

 Module 2 - Managing complexity in a changing world